GlodoUK/odoo-devenv/guides/windows_subsystem_for_linux.md

 ## Tips
   * Mapping network drives to the `\\wsl$\Ubuntu\...` path sometimes fails across different Insider builds.
 However mapping directly to the distro via the GUI always works; https://github.com/microsoft/WSL/issues/3854#issuecomment-465886991

-[1] As of time of writing WSL2 is only available on Windows 10 build 18917 (Insider at time of writing).
+[1] As of time of writing WSL2 is only available on Windows 10 build 18917 or newer (Insider at time of writing).
 See https://docs.microsoft.com/en-us/windows/wsl/wsl2-install